Halifax |

 - Historic Sites & Trails

 Grade II* listed, the fabulously ornate 77 metre (253 feet) high Wainhouse Tower was originally commissioned as a chimney for the local dye works by John Edward Wainhouse in the late 19th century.
-The structure was never actually used as a working chimney and as such, it is regarded by many as one of Britain’s finest follies.
+The structure was never actually used as a working chimney and as such, it is the tallest folly in the world and is regarded by many as one of Britain’s finest follies.
 For those brave enough to tackle the 369 steps to the viewing gallery at the top, the stunning views make it well worth the climb!

 Can I Go Up Wainhouse Tower?

-With the help of our amazing team of volunteers, we plan to open Wainhouse Tower regularly from April to September 2025.
-Each individual date will be confirmed as soon as possible, announced here and through the VisitCalderdale social media channels on Facebook and X (formerly Twitter).
+Each individual date will be confirmed as soon as possible, announced here and through the VisitCalderdale social media channels on Facebook and Instagram.
 Approximately a week in advance of the opening date you will then be able to book tickets via the VisitCalderdale Eventbrite page.
 Bookmark this page so you can keep in the know!

-Please note that the tower is NOT open on daily basis, despite out of date information (which we are trying to have amended) on third party websites such as Google and Tripadvisor.
+- Wainhouse Tower is NOT open on daily basis, despite out of date information on third party websites such as Google and Tripadvisor (which we are trying to get them to amend).

 For any enquiries about Wainhouse Tower, please email: wainhouse.tower@calderdale.gov.uk.